ioannismil/mtg-card-viewer/README.md

 ## Getting Started

 In order to use the app you have to download the project open it in you IDE(I'm  using [Netbeans](https://netbeans.org/)).
+Also you will need the [Jackson JSON library](http://www.java2s.com/Code/Jar/j/Downloadjacksonall190jar.htm).
 Right click on the project and hit Clean and Build.
 Navigate to the project which is probably under \Documents\NetBeansProjects\mtg-card-viewer\dist and there you will find a .jar file which you can copy and paste to your desktop and use from now on.

 ## How to: